nobidev/cilium/Documentation/helm-values.rst

      - Node labels for pod assignment ref: https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector
      - object
      - ``{"kubernetes.io/os":"linux"}``
+   * - :spelling:ignore:`hubble.timescape.persistence.enabled`
+     - Enables persistent storage for Hubble Timescape using a PVC.
+If disabled, timescape will run on an ephemeral disk and all flows will be lost on restart.
+     - bool
+     - ``false``
    * - :spelling:ignore:`hubble.timescape.tls.client.existingSecret`
      - Name of the Secret containing the certificate and key for the Timescape PushAPI client.
 If specified, the certificate and key need to be managed separately and no certificate or key will be generated by the chart.
      - string